 So you've decided to suit up for an adventure in a galaxy far, far away.
 But aside from the fact that you love Star Wars you probably don't even know where to begin!
-Fear not, for we here at HalloweenCostumes.com are not only your number one source for the best selection for Star Wars costumes on the web, but we're also bonafide costume experts and possess a Yoda-like knowledge of all things Star Wars related.
+Fear not, for we here at HalloweenCostumes.com are not only your number one source for the best selection for official Star Wars costumes on the web, but we're also bonafide costume experts and possess a Yoda-like knowledge of all things Star Wars related.
 So naturally, we've assembled some of our favorite costume ideas, tips, and tricks to help give you a hint, nudge, or a totally not so subtle push headfirst into your Star Wars adventure.
-Check out our costume guide to get the skinny on some of our favorite licensed Star Wars looks.
+Check out our costume guide to get the skinny on some of our favorite licensed Star Wars outfits.
 Scroll further down to view our illustrated breakdowns of character costumes in both the original trilogy and the prequel trilogy.
+From Rey costumes to Stormtrooper costumes, we have just what you'll need for any Halloween party or cosplay.
 Whatever resources you need to get your costume search started, we're here to help, because we're certain that the force is strong with you...

 Authentic Star Wars Costumes

 So no ordinary Star Wars costume is going to work for you because you want your look to be authentic!
 Fortunately, we have a great selection of supreme costumes (that may or may not have arrived by intergalactic freighter...).
-These costumes have movie replica details, and with heavy duty materials and construction, you'll be ready to star in the next sequel.
+These Star Wars costumes for adults have movie replica details with heavy-duty materials and construction, and you'll be ready to star in the next sequel.
 We particularly like the authentic villains with Boba Fett, a Stormtrooper or an Imperial Guardsman to lead the battle.
 But if you truly feel the power of the Dark Side, the ultimate villain Darth Vader is available in a fantastic authentic edition costume (if you think you've got what it takes to fill his boots).

 With this authentic Darth Vader costume, you won't even have to parody his famous heavy breath voice effect... because it comes with an electronic breathing module that does the effect for you!
-With serious attention to details like injection molded ABS material designed from the original movie props, and quality quilted and grooved faux leather material in the body, you'll have no trouble stepping into the role of the galaxy's most famous Sith Lord.
+With serious attention to detail like injection molded ABS material designed from the original movie props, and quality quilted and grooved faux leather material in the body suit, you'll have no trouble stepping into the role of the galaxy's most famous Sith Lord.
 Let the long cape flutter as you practice your force choke hold.
-With the LED accents flashing, and the voice module producing the eerie breath effects, we're sure you'll have any rebel scum you meet shivering in their shoes...
+With the LED accents flashing, and the voice module producing the eerie breath effects, we're sure you'll have any rebel scum you meet shivering in their boots...

 Stormtrooper down for what?
 You know what these guys are all about.
 Battling rebel scum, doing the bidding of their Emperor, and shooting their blaster guns with incredibly poor aim.
 If you'd like to suit up as a one of the Empire's foot soldiers, make sure you do it in an authentic Stormtrooper costume to make the best impression.
-This supreme edition has the clunky armor pieces that made the troopers instantly recognizable in the original Star Wars films.
-With EVA molded armor pieces, and a detailed helmet designed from the original on screen costumes, you're sure to be recognizable in this fantastic Star Wars look.
-With the detailed pieces on this costume, the only thing you're going to need is a blaster!
+This supreme edition Stormtrooper costume has the clunky armor pieces that made the troopers instantly recognizable in the original Star Wars films.
+With EVA molded armor pieces and a detailed helmet designed from the original on screen costumes, you're sure to be recognizable in this fantastic Star Wars outfit.
+With the detailed pieces on this adult Stormtrooper costume, the only thing you're going to need is a blaster!

-If you'd do whatever it takes to protect your Emperor, there is only one spot for you in the Imperial ranks.
-That of the Imperial Guard!
+If you'd do whatever it takes to protect your Emperor, there is only one spot for you in the Imperial ranks: that of the Imperial Guard!
 This authentic costume will transform you into one of Palpatine's protectors in supreme style.
-With a luxe crushed velvet robe, and intrinsically detailed replica helmet, you'll be ready to fly around in the Emperor's shuttle and help keep the Sith master in good shape.
-This Imperial Guard costume is the perfect choice to get in multiples for an amazing group costume.
+With a luxe crushed velvet robe and intrinsically detailed replica helmet, you'll be ready to fly around in the Emperor's shuttle and help keep the Sith master in good shape.
+This Imperial Guard costume is the perfect choice to get in multiples for an amazing Star Wars-themed group costume.

 Adult Star Wars Costumes

 If you've got a penchant for rebelling against evil Empires, chances are, you'd probably enjoy going in as one of your favorite Rebel heroes from Star Wars.
-With all of your favorite characters from a galaxy far, far away, we have all of the costume looks to let you help the Alliance to Restore the Republic defeat the evil Imperial army.
+With all of your favorite characters from a galaxy far, far away, we have all of the official Star Wars costumes to let you help the Alliance to restore the Republic, and defeat the evil Imperial army.
 We have a variety of costumes at every price point, so no matter which character you'd like to portray, we're sure to have a size, fit, and price that works for you!

 You just can't go wrong with the heroine of the prequel trilogy, Padme Amidala.
 As a queen and senator she always carries a regal air, but she's not afraid to mix it up in the action either!
 This classic Padme costume is one of her traveling costumes from Episode II.
 The jumpsuit means that she's ready for action, but the cape still projects her royal attitude.
 For an easy DIY modification you can grab a pair of scissors, and replicate her appearance with a torn top from the battle at the Geonosis arena.
-However you'd like to wear this authentic Star Wars look, you're sure to have an on-screen character look with this costume.
+However you'd like to wear this authentic Star Wars costume for women, you're sure to have an on-screen appearance with this costume.

 Anakin still wants to fight for the forces of good when he becomes a Padawan and a Jedi, so you can suit up in his prequel style with this detailed Jedi costume.
-With an easy to wear top that resembles his tunic style Jedi uniform, this printed costume look will have you ready to go toe to toe with some serious villains.
-Grab a lightsaber and practice your dueling, because with this detailed ensemble, you're sure to be ready to be a part of the prequel action.
+With an easy to wear top that resembles his tunic style Jedi uniform, this printed costume tunic will have you ready to go toe to toe with some serious villains.
+Grab a lightsaber and practice your dueling, because with this Jedi outfit, you're sure to be ready to be a part of the prequel action.

 What better way to hop into the fight and battle the Empire than as a Rebel pilot?
 Of course, you could be Luke Skywalker when he pilots his X-Wing, but you could also portray Wedge Antilles, Poe Dameron, or a new character of your own creation.
 This orange jumpsuit costume perfectly captures the ragtag details of the X-Wing pilot's uniforms.
 With a plastic chest box accessory, printed uniform greeblie details, and a replica Rebel fighter pilot helmet, you're sure to feel like you can take down the Empire all by yourself.
 Just remember to follow the lead of your Squadron Commander!